flipeador/discord.js-template/README.md

 node --run bot
 ```

-The bot should be up and running by now, check the information displayed in the console.
+The bot should be up and running by now, check the information displayed in the terminal.

 Continue reading [Application Commands](#application-commands) to learn how to create and register app commands.